 The Kyrgyz railway network consists of two lines, built to Russian standard gauge (1520mm) during the Soviet era.
-The more northerly of these lines enters the country from Kazakhstan and runs via Bishkek to Balykchy on the shores of Lake Issyk-Kul, a distance of about 250km.
+The more northerly of these lines enters the country from Kazakhstan and runs via Bishkek to Balykchy on the shores of the Issyk-Kul (Warm Lake), a distance of about 250km.
 The much shorter southern line enters from Uzbekistan and serves the city of Osh, with branches to Jalal-Abad and Kyzyl-Kiya.
-The latter route closed in 2010 following border disputes, reopening in 2018.

-Tentative proposals exist for a new rail link with China, which would form part of a through route from China to Turkey.
+Proposals exist for a new rail link with China from the southern line, forming part a through route from China to Uzbekistan and ultimately the Caucasus and Turkey.